-Fragrance, room deodorizers, cleaning chemicals, paint, and talc powder are examples of triggers that must be avoided or managed to very low levels.
+Fragrance, room deodorizers, cleaning chemicals, paint, and talc powder are triggers that must be avoided or managed to shallow levels.

-The sad news is that no matter how clean a home is, dust mites cannot be totally eliminated.
-But, a number of dust mites can be decreased significantly if you do your homework.
+The sad news is that dust mites cannot be eliminated no matter how clean a home is.
+But, the number of dust mites can be decreased significantly if you do your homework.

 Volatile Organic Compounds

-Volatile organic compounds (VOC’s) are vapor pollutants and chemicals that can evaporate.
-VOC’s are found in building materials, paints, glues, pesticides, solvents, and cleaners.
-Formaldehyde discovered in building materials is a VOC.
+Volatile organic compounds (VOCs) are vapor pollutants and chemicals that can evaporate.
+VOCs are found in building materials, paints, glues, pesticides, solvents, and cleaners.
+For example, formaldehyde discovered in building materials is a VOC.